tintin10q/csai_ml_final_summary/ML_final_summary.md

 We want to know the prior of passing your exam if your teacher is Larry.
 We need the following.
 Let's also replace the P(x) and alike with semantics for this.
 > P(x) = P(Larry) = 28/80 = 0.35
 > P(y) = P(Yes) = 56/80 = 0.7
-> P(x|y) = P(Larry|Yes) = 19/56 = 0.34 (Prior of your teacher being larry if you passing.)
+> P(x|y) = P(Larry|Yes) = 19/56 = 0.34 (Prior of your teacher being Larry, and you're passing.)

 Ok so with that we can calculate P(y|x) like P(y|x) = `P(y|x) = P(|y)p(x)/p(y)` or `P(Yes|Larry) = P(Larry|Yes)*P(Larry)/P(Yes)`
-So if we write it out: `P(Yes|Larry) = 0.34*0.7/0.35 = 0.68` Meaning the final probabilty of passing the exam if your theater is larry is 0.68
+So if we write it out: `P(Yes|Larry) = 0.34*0.7/0.35 = 0.68` Meaning the final probability of passing the exam if your theater is larry is 0.68

 # Naive Bayes
-With a the rules from above you can make a machine learning classifier.
+With the rules from above you can make a machine learning classifier.
 It is called Naive Bayes classifier.
 This is a **generative** based classifier.
 Meaning it builds a generative statistical model based on the data.
 This classifier is based on the predictions of that model.
 We do this by just giving the things below we saw before new names.

 >- P(y|x): The posterior probability of a class (label) given the data (attribute) -> The probability of the label given the data
 >- P(y): The prior probability of a label -> How likely is a certain class?